Isaac Barré: Political career

 They planted by your care?
 No!
 Your oppression planted 'em in America.
 They fled from your tyranny to a then uncultivated and unhospitable country where they exposed themselves to almost all the hardships to which human nature is liable, and among others to the cruelties of a savage foe, the most subtle, and I take upon me to say, the most formidable of any people upon the face of God’s earth....

 They nourished by your indulgence?
 They grew by your neglect of 'em.
 As soon as you began to care about 'em, that care was exercised in sending persons to rule over 'em, in one department and another, who were perhaps the deputies of deputies to some member of this house, sent to spy out their liberty, to misrepresent their actions and to prey upon 'em; men whose behaviour on many occasions has caused the blood of those sons of liberty to recoil within them....

 They protected by your arms?
 They have nobly taken up arms in your defence, have exerted a valour amidst their constant and laborious industry for the defence of a country whose frontier while drenched in blood, its interior parts have yielded all its little savings to your emolument ....
 The people I believe are as truly loyal as any subjects the king has, but a people jealous of their liberties and who will vindicate them if ever they should be violated; but the subject is too delicate and I will say no more."

 In the Stamp Act crisis, Barré not only championed repeal but also followed Pitt in opposing the complete right of taxation as stated in the Declaratory Act.

 Horace Walpole described Barré as "a black [meaning his hair was black], robust man, of a military figure, rather hard-favoured than not, young, with a peculiar distortion on one side of his face, which it seems was a bullet lodged loosely in his cheek, and which gave a savage glare to one eye".

 Barré became blind in 1783 and missed several sessions of Parliament.
 He later resumed his seat, but was not as effective as he had been previously.
 He retired in 1790.

 Death and burial

 Barré died at his home on Stanhope Street in the Mayfair district of London on 20 July 1802.
 He was buried at St. Mary Churchyard in East Raynham.

 Barré's residuary legatee was Anne Townshend, Marchioness Townshend, whom he had known before her marriage to George Townshend, 1st Marquess Townshend.
 She received approximately £24,000 (equivalent to about £2.3 million in 2018, or $3.2 million).

 Legacy

-The city of Wilkes-Barre, Pennsylvania is named for him, as is the town of Barre, Massachusetts.
-There are also a town and a city named for Barré in Vermont (Barre City and Barre Town), as well as the towns of Barre, New York and Barre, Wisconsin.
-In addition, there is a memorial to Barré in New York City, and numerous eastern US cities have named streets for him.
+The city of Wilkes-Barre, Pennsylvania, is named for him, as is the town of Barre, Massachusetts.
+There are also a town and a city named for Barré in Vermont (Barre City and Barre Town), as well as the towns of Barre, New York, and Barre, Wisconsin.
+There is a memorial to Barré in New York City, and numerous eastern US cities have named streets for him.